 A leaking roof is a homeowner’s nightmare.

-A leaking roof can cause all sorts of issues in your home and is often an indicator of much larger problems.
+My roof is leaking and I don’t know why!: A leaking roof can cause all sorts of issues in your home and is often an indicator of much larger problems.
 Mold rotted frames, and damaged insulation can all appear fast and cause health and safety hazards.
 Even small leaks need to be taken care of as soon as they’re first spotted — otherwise, they can spiral out of control, making a small problem even worse.

 Adding to the headache, it’s not always clear how water made its way into your home.
 The water stain on your ceiling is noticeable enough, but trying to locate its source can be tricky.
 Additionally, adding even more stress to your leak problem.
 The best way to identify leaks in your home is to start where the damage is and work backward, as water often enters through your roof, flows along rafters, then drips down — causing problems far away from where the leak is.

 More often than not, the general reason for leaks is due to the age of your roof.
 Over time, even the best roofing materials can deteriorate and become less effective at keeping water out of your home.
 Also, lack of maintenance.